 That evening, at 11:45, in a movement organized by Cardinals Ubaldini and Orsini, Cardinal Ludovisi was escorted to the chapel, and a vote took place.
 He was elected by fifty of the cardinals.
 He cast his own vote for Cardinal Sauli.
 There were fifty-two cardinals in Conclave at the time, but only fifty-one participated in the final vote.
 Cardinal de Aquino was in bed in his cell, in the process of dying.
+The Election was viva voce, beginning with Cardinal Sauli, the Dean of the Sacred College.
+At his turn, Cardinal Ludovisi announced his vote for Cardinal Sauli [Paolo Alaleone, in Gattico I, 349].
 During the homage, the Ring of the Fisherman was presented to the new Pope by Cardinal Aldobrandini, the Camerlengo.
 Since the hour was late, the new Pope was not taken to St. Peter's, but instead the Pope and Cardinals remained the night in the Conclave [Paolo Alaleone, Magister Caeremoniarum, in Gattico I, 349; Novaes, 162; Petruccelli, 33].

 Cardinal Ludovisi took the name Gregory XV, and was crowned in the Vatican Basilica on Sexagesima Sunday, February 14, by Cardinal Andrea Baroni Peretti Montalto.
 The Basilica was so cold that the chapel in which the Pontifical Mass took place had to be shut off with boards, and cloths laid to keep off the chill.
 The areas of the Basilica in which ceremonies took place were closed off with barriers to control the crowds [Paolo Alaleone, Magister caeremoniarum].